 Looking for other ways to celebrate?
 We’ve got a few suggestions:

 - Make These Mexican Slow Cooker Recipes

-- Throw a Mexican Street Food Celebration for Cinco de Mayo
+- Feast on Mexican Street Food for Cinco de Mayo

 - Mix Up One of These 11 Tequila Drinks That Aren’t Margaritas